TeamZombies/furne_backend_api/README.md

 # Fast Image decomposition API

+This Python API for the Furn-E web app takes a generated interior design image and runs it through an object detection model to identify furniture in the image.
+It then performs a reverse image search with Microsoft Bing's image search API to display shopping results.
+Meant to be used with our [Vue frontend](https://github.com/TeamZombies/furne_frontend).

 ## Powered by Modal.com for parallel processing on-demand

 1. To spin up a Modal instance, create a Modal account and get your API key.